AndyThorpe/MatchOdds/README.md

 ```

-Once installed (You only need to do this once)
+You only need to do this once.
+Once the installation is complete run:

 ```bash
 npm start